Thief007/swingamesdk/SDKs/VB6/Visual Studio 6.0/ReadMe.txt

 This will create an executable.
 Once you have created an executable, run "copyresources.cmd".
 This will create a bin folder with your game inside it.

-For the game to run on another computer u must first run SGSDKVB6.reg.
+For the game to run on another computer you must first run SGSDKVB6.reg on it.